jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 system such as Heroku.
 For instructions to deploy Makahiki on Heroku, see http://makahiki.readthedocs.org/en/latest/installation-makahiki-heroku.html.
 -------------------------------------------------------------------------------

+System requirements:
+- Operating System:
+  - Windows 7 or 8 are recommended.
+  - The applications used in this guide are compatible with x86 (32-bit) and x64 (64-bit) architectures.
+- Hardware:
+  - CPU: Modern dual or quad core
+  - RAM: 4 GB
+  - The Vagrant virtual machine will be configured by default to have 1.5 GB of RAM (1536 MB).
+To change this amount, see Section 2.1.12.
 ===============================================================================

 1.0.
 VirtualBox and Vagrant Setup